-The European Union’s Rapid Alert System for Food and Feed (RASFF) is a database that compiles notices regarding every alert regarding shrimp imports found to contain banned antibiotics between 2001 and 2021.
-Last year, RASFF included notices for four (4) shipments of shrimp refused entry into the European Union because of banned antibiotics, three of which were of Indian-origin shrimp, with the remaining shipment originating in Vietnam.
+The European Union’s Rapid Alert System for Food and Feed (RASFF) is a database that compiles notices regarding every alert regarding shrimp imports found to contain banned antibiotics between 2001 and 2022.
+Last year, RASFF included notices for five (5) shipments of shrimp refused entry into the European Union because of banned antibiotics, three of which were of Bangladeshi-origin shrimp, with the remaining shipments originating in India and Vietnam.

 The Southern Shrimp Alliance is providing this updated information in order to enhance the ability of consumers, importers, wholesalers, retailers, and restaurants to evaluate the risk of exposure to contaminated shrimp from various sources.
-As these data confirm, antibiotic use in shrimp supply chains are overwhelmingly concentrated in only a small number of countries that engage in shrimp aquaculture.
+As these data confirm, antibiotic use in shrimp supply chains is overwhelmingly concentrated in only a small subset of the countries engaged in shrimp aquaculture.
 Moreover, even within these countries, only a limited number of shrimp exporters have failed to take action to prevent contaminated shrimp from being marketed.

 As the charts below demonstrate, over the last decade, RASFF notifications regarding shrimp contaminated by antibiotics have been dominated by imports sourced from India and Vietnam.
 Over the same time period, the vast majority of imported shrimp rejections in Japan because of the presence of banned antibiotics have also been of products sourced from India and Vietnam.
 For the United States, other than the refusals for Malaysian shrimp that was likely transshipped Chinese shrimp, the second and third largest sources of refusals were, again, India and Vietnam.

-Once again, in 2021, the reporting of three major seafood importing markets continues to demonstrate that shrimp farmed and exported out of India and Vietnam present unique risks of antibiotic contamination.
+Once again, in 2022, the reporting of three major seafood importing markets continues to demonstrate that shrimp farmed and exported from India and Vietnam present unique risks of antibiotic contamination.
 For its part, the European Union has maintained additional, particularized measures to address the enhanced risk presented by shipments of contaminated Indian shrimp.
 Nevertheless, even with increased testing and greater scrutiny, the European Union continues to report findings of Indian shrimp contaminated by banned antibiotics.